GenesysGo/docs-shadow-cloud/reference/breakpoint-2022-demo.md

 Demo Deploying At BreakPoint
 {% endhint %}

-After connecting your wallet, you'll land on the dashboard page of the Shadow Cloud.
+After connecting your wallet, you'll land on the dashboard page of the D.A.G.G.E.R. demo.
 See these two buttons at the top right?
 Click these to airdrop some SOL and USDC into your Devnet wallet.
 Don't get too carried away now; save some for the rest of us.
 Only take what you need.

 <figure><img src="../.gitbook/assets/Screenshot 2022-11-01 at 1.13.12 PM.png" alt=""><figcaption></figcaption></figure>